MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/admin-diagnostics.md

 If you've tried to set up R Server for LDAP/AD as described in the article "[Authentication Options for Operationalization](security-authentication.md)", and you've run into connection issues or the `401` error, then we recommend that you try the `ldp.exe` tool to search the LDAP settings and compare them to what you’ve declared in `appsettings.json`.
 You can also consult with any Active Directory experts in your organization to identify the correct parameters.

+### Configuration didn't restore after upgrade

+If you followed the upgrade instructions but your configuration did not persist, then put the backed up version of the appsettings.json file under the following directories and reinstall R Server 9.1 again:
+   + On Windows: `C:\Users\Default\AppData\Local\DeployR\current`

+   + On Linux: `/etc/deployr/current`